Unemployment benefits (Paro)- Guide

 After recovering from a situation of total/permanent disability you have been declared fully capable or partially disabled

-Being legally unemployed and not being entitled to the contributory unemployment benefit due to insufficient quotation (less than 12 months, but more than 3 months)
+Being legally unemployed and not being entitled to the contributory unemployment benefit due to insufficient contributions (less than 12 months, but more than 3 months)

 If you worked in a foreign country:

-If within the EU, EEA, Australia or Switzerland, you will have to provide your quotations in the country you worked (E-301 form or equivalent).
+If within the EU, EEA, Australia or Switzerland, you will have to provide your contributions in the country you worked (E-301 form or equivalent).